ucfcs/Spring2019-Group26-Backend/README.md

 The deploy script will seem like it is hanging, there 40 seconds wait to make sure mongo is started

-If you make changes and they do not automatically take affect run:
+If you make changes and they do not automatically take effect run:
 ```bash
 sudo systemctl restart asltutor
 ```